vkmnamit/hackathons--20-sep/README.md

 ## 🚀 Executive Summary

-**GRIDPOINT** is a high-performance, location-agnostic warehouse placement, capacitated assignment, and last-mile logistics optimization platform.
+**Wherehouse** is a high-performance, location-agnostic warehouse placement, capacitated assignment, and last-mile logistics optimization platform.
 Designed for modern quick-commerce, retail distribution, and 3PL supply chains, it models and solves the **Capacitated Facility Location Problem (CFLP)** and **Vehicle Routing Problem (VRP)** using rigorous discrete and continuous mathematical algorithms implemented in **C++17**, wrapped in a zero-dependency **Node.js REST API**, and visualized in an analytical **React 19 + TypeScript + Vite 6 + Tailwind CSS v4** workspace.

 ---